mikecoop83/luna/README.md

 Well that's much cleaner!
 And we didn't have to do annoying type casting from `interface{}` or error checking along the way.
 Just check once when you pull out the value and if any of the errors that we checked for in the old code happened, they will be propagated to the final call to get the values out of the JSON.
-As a bonus convenience, the error message conveniently contains the full path to where the error happened along with the valid keys at that path!
+As a bonus, the error message conveniently contains the full path to where the error happened along with the valid keys at that path!

 ### Wow!
 How did that work?